 - Nutritional Wellness - A dietitian who works with cancer survivors offers guidance on making healthy food choices, setting realistic food goals, overcoming food challenges after treatment, and more.

 - Physical Wellness - This workshop will review common late- and long-term treatment side effects and offer ways to alleviate these post-treatment issues.

-- Every other Tuesday at 6 p.m.
+- Yoga with Cristina - Every 2nd and 4th Tuesday at 6 p.m.

 Virtual Cancer Support Groups